API Keys

 - website: Applies to a specific website (use the

-in requests) - analytics_data: Analytics events and metrics data
+website_idin requests) - analytics_data: Analytics events and metrics data

 - error_data: JavaScript errors and exceptions